AzuSystem/AzuOS/README.md

 ## 💻 Getting Started
 If you're interested in contributing to AzuOS or forking the project, you first need to setup up your workspace!

-***Disclaimer:AzuOS is primarily designed for Unix-like platforms, such as Linux or BSD.
+***Disclaimer: AzuOS is primarily designed for Unix-like platforms, such as Linux or BSD.
 It is not guaranteed to work on Windows due to compatibility issues.
 If you encounter problems, we encourage you to contribute a fix or seek community support.
 However, do not make a GitHub Issue about incompatibility for Windows.***

 So here's how: